AnnaRyb/markdownrepo/README.md

 ## **Recommended steps**

- **__Step 1__**.
+ **__Step 1.
+CHECK THE DASHBOARD__**.
 Check the Dynatrace dashboard for open issues and deviations.
 You can see critical areas organized into themed cards, including:
  * [Problems](https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis)
  * [Smartscape](https://www.dynatrace.com/support/help/how-to-use-dynatrace/smartscape), with the number of Processes
  * Applications affected